by Libbylawrence

 On the world of New Cronus, a shrouded figure cradled Diana.
 The infant’s keen eyes held a secret — Jericho was within the baby.

-Joe Wilson had possessed Knockout and had used her memory to find Diana, and had arrived in time to see the shrouded figure teleport in and pick up the child.
+Joe Wilson had possessed Knockout and had searched her memories to find Diana, and had arrived in time to see the shrouded figure teleport in and pick up the child.
 Granny Goodness’ guards were stunned with ease by the mysterious figure.
 Joe had tried to make contact with the figure, but no features were revealed beneath the shroud, so he did the next best thing — he locked eyes with the infant Diana and rode within her tiny body to this odd new world.

 Once there he ventured out just long enough for his signal to register on the com-link.
 The baby was thus left alone for only a brief time as he marveled at the wonders he saw.
 Greek architecture rose with ancient splendor on this alien planet.
-He wondered if this world was tied in with Lilith’s Olympian heritage or Donna’s Amazonian past.
+He wondered if this world could be tied in with Lilith’s Olympian heritage or with Donna’s Amazonian past.
 Either could explain why the infant that was once Wonder Woman had been brought here.

-A new figure entered, apparently some servant or nurse sent to tend to the baby.
+A new figure entered, apparently some servant or nursemaid sent to tend to the baby.
 She cooed to the child and said, “Fear not, precious.
 Here you’ll join the other Seeds and grow in power to better serve the Master.”

-This had changed when he had come.
-The Master had freed the Seeds and made use of their Titan-spawned powers.
-Who was the Master?
+This had changed when he had come, bearing all the power and authority of a Titan of myth but being separate from them somehow.
+Who was this Master?
 Joe could view a regal form, but no name beyond the Master came to his searching mind.
-He saw the Seeds — Earth children cast aside in ancient times and brought through space to this world and given wonderful powers by the Titans before their fall.
-He gasped as for a second he recognized the image of one Seed that he had already met.
+He also began to realize that there was a difference between what the Seeds were now and what the Titans had originally intended them to be — Earth children cast aside in ancient times and given wonderful powers by the Titans before their fall some 30,000 years ago.

 Artemis patted her mother’s arm gently.
 “We’ll find her.”